TheTypoMaster/pkg/use_cases/contact_owners.md

 # As a developer, I need to contact the maintainers of a package

-There are cases where contacting a package owner directly, and not via some publically facing issue queue (like GitHub or Launchpad) is desirable.
+There are cases where contacting a package owner directly, and not via some publicly facing issue queue (like GitHub or Launchpad) is desirable.

-Foremost may be the case where a severe security flaw needs to be communicate to maintainers before it is publically disclosed.
+Foremost may be the case where a severe security flaw needs to be communicate to maintainers before it is publicly disclosed.

 ## Notes
 - The most reasonable and common communication medium is email.